leifj/vdcarch/draft-ietf-spice-vdcarch.md

 : The underlying platform or infrastructure service which enables an Issuer to issue a verifiable digital credential.

 Verifiable digital credential (VDC):
-: A cryptographically verifiable, tamper-evident assertions of claims about a subject, signed by an Issuer.
+: A cryptographically verifiable, tamper-evident assertion of claims about a subject, signed by an Issuer.
 VDCs are stored in a Credential Manager.

 Verifier:
 : The entity that cryptographically validates the authenticity and integrity of a verifiable digital credential.
 A verifier is typically, but not always, the relying party.